-As most widgets handle some type of data, they need a data source.
+Given that most widgets handle some type of data, they need a data source as input.
 The data source of your widgets are the variables created when you send data from your device or the analysis to Tago.
-Therefore you will need to select which variable, and from which device and bucket, you want to add in each widget.
+Therefore, you will need to select which variable, and from which device and bucket, you want to add in the widget.

 You can also change the bucket and the device for this variable.
 We understand that sometimes the user needs to change it or a new device would be responsible for sending an specific data.
 Whatever the reason, you’re covered.
 You can change your variable settings if you need.